List of Atlanta Braves managers

 In 1966, the team moved from Milwaukee to its current location, Atlanta.
 Its first manager in Atlanta was Bobby Bragan, who managed the team for three seasons earlier in Milwaukee.
 Lum Harris was the first manager to have managed the team in Atlanta for more than four seasons.
 Harris led the team into the NL Championship Series (NLCS) in 1969, but failed to advance into the World Series.
 Joe Torre was the next manager to manage the Braves into the postseason, but like Harris, led the team into the NLCS with a losing result.
 Bobby Cox was the manager of the Braves from 1990 till 2010.
 Under his leadership the Braves made the postseason 15 times, winning five National League championships and one World Series title in 1995.
 Cox has the most regular season wins, regular season losses, postseason appearances, postseason wins and postseason losses of any Braves manager.
 He was named NL Manager of the Year three times, in 1991, 2004 and 2005.

 After Cox retired upon the conclusion of the 2010 season, Fredi González was hired to take over as manager.

+After a disappointing 2025 season in which the Braves missed the postseason, Brian Snitker retired as manager and assumed a senior advisory role with the organization.
+Walt Weiss was subsequently named the team’s new manager ahead of the 2026 season.

 Several managers have had multiple tenures with the Braves.
 John Morrill served three terms in the 1880s as the Braves manager, while Fred Tenney, Stengel, Bob Coleman, Southworth, Dave Bristol and Cox each served two terms.
 Ted Turner and Vern Benson's term each lasted only a single game, as they were both interim managers between Bristol's tenures.